 Nathan’s Hot Dog Eating Contest Prize Money and Purse Payouts

-The MLE began paying cash prizes to top finishers in 2007.
-In 2017, the total prize money is $40,000, with $20,000 going to male winners and $20,000 going to female winners.
-Among those two groups, the $20,000 is broken down five ways according to where competitors place:
+Major League Eating (MLE) — the organization that oversees professional eating contests — began paying cash prizes to top finishers in 2007.
+In 2018, the total prize money is $40,000: The men’s division winners get $20,000, and the women’s division winners get $20,000.
+Among those two groups, the $20,000 is broken down five ways according to how competitors place.